-POLL: Genealogical Curiosity Is A Top Reason For DNA Tests, Privacy A Concern
+POLL: Genealogical Curiosity Is A Top Reason For DNA Tests; Privacy A Concern

 23andMe ran TV ads that urged people to "Celebrate Your Mom" by giving her a genetic test for Mother's Day.
 Better yet, take a test together, an ad suggested.
 Twenty percent off just for the occasion.

 23andMe spent $27.9 million on advertising in the first quarter of 2018, according to tracking firm Kantar Media.
-The 23andMe spots this Mother's Day followed a similar campaign a year ago that that also offered a testing discount.
+The 23andMe spots this Mother's Day followed a similar campaign a year ago that also offered a testing discount.

 Genetic testing for people curious about their ancestry and health has become a mass-market product complete with mass-market advertising.
 (23andMe provides financial support to NPR.)